 Basic components

-Components are the building blocks of avalanche
+Components are the building blocks of avalanche apps.

 They're represented as functions since they're fundamentally meant to be pure: